-- 1. The City is authorized under the provisions of the Constitution and laws of the Commonwealth to perform its obligations under the 1998 General Ordinance, the Eleventh Supplemental Ordinance and the Tenth Series Bonds and to issue the Tenth Series Bonds for the purposes set forth in the Eleventh Supplemental Ordinance. - 2.
-The City has duly and properly authorized the issuance of the Tenth Series Bonds.
+1. The City is authorized under the provisions of the Constitution and laws of the Commonwealth to perform its obligations under the 1998 General Ordinance, the Ninth Supplemental Ordinance and the Eighth Series E Bonds and to issue the Eighth Series E Bonds for the purposes set forth in the Ninth Supplemental Ordinance.

+2. The City has duly and properly authorized the issuance of the Eighth Series E Bonds.

-- 3. The Tenth Series Bonds have been duly executed, authenticated, issued and delivered, and are the legal, valid and binding obligations of the City, enforceable in accordance with the terms thereof, except as enforcement may be affected by bankruptcy, insolvency, reorganization, moratorium, fraudulent transfer or other similar laws or legal or equitable principles affecting the enforcement of creditors' rights. - 4.
-Under the laws of the Commonwealth as presently enacted and construed, interest on the Tenth Series Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax and the Tenth Series Bonds are exempt from personal property taxes in Pennsylvania; however, any profits, gains or income derived from the sale, exchange or other disposition of the Tenth Series Bonds will be subject to Commonwealth taxes and local taxes within the Commonwealth - 5.
-Under existing statutes, regulations, rulings and court decisions, assuming that the City complies with its covenants relating to certain requirements of the Code, interest on the Tenth Series Bonds will not be includible in the gross income of the holders thereof for federal income tax purposes, and is exempt from individual and corporate federal alternative minimum tax ("AMT"); however, interest on the Tenth Series Bonds will be taken into account in determining adjusted current earnings for the purpose of computing the federal alternative minimum tax imposed on certain corporations (other than an S Corporation, regulated investment company, real estate investment fund or real estate mortgage investment conduit)
+3. The Eighth Series E Bonds have been duly executed, authenticated, issued and delivered, and are the legal, valid and binding obligations of the City, enforceable in accordance with the terms thereof, except as enforcement may be affected by bankruptcy, insolvency, reorganization, moratorium, fraudulent transfer or other similar laws or legal or equitable principles affecting the enforcement of creditors' rights.

+4. Under the laws of the Commonwealth as presently enacted and construed, interest on the Eighth Series E Bonds is exempt from Pennsylvania personal income tax and Pennsylvania corporate net income tax and the Eighth Series E Bonds are exempt from personal property taxes in Pennsylvania; however, any profits, gains or income derived from the sale, exchange or other disposition of the Eighth Series E Bonds will be subject to Commonwealth taxes and local taxes within the Commonwealth.

+5. Under existing statutes, regulations, rulings and court decisions, assuming that the City complies with its covenants relating to certain requirements of the Code, interest on the Eighth Series E Bonds will not be includible in the gross income of the holders thereof for federal income tax purposes, is exempt from individual and corporate federal alternative minimum tax ("AMT"), and is not includible in adjusted current earnings for purposes of corporate AMT.

-In rendering this opinion, we have assumed compliance by the City with its covenants contained in the 1998 General Ordinance, the Eleventh Supplemental Ordinance, the Bond Authorization and the Tax Compliance Certificate that are intended to comply with the provisions of the Code relating to actions to be taken by the City in respect of the Tenth Series Bonds after the issuance thereof to the extent necessary to effect or maintain the exclusion of interest on the Tenth Series Bonds from gross income for federal income tax purposes.
-These covenants relate to, inter alia, the use and investment of proceeds of the Tenth Series Bonds and the rebate to the United States Treasury of specified arbitrage earnings, if required.
-Failure to comply with such representations and covenants could result in the interest on the Tenth Series Bonds becoming includible in gross income for federal income tax purposes from the date of issuance of the Tenth Series Bonds.
+In rendering this opinion, we have assumed compliance by the City with its covenants contained in the 1998 General Ordinance, the Ninth Supplemental Ordinance, the Bond Authorization and the Tax Compliance Certificate that are intended to comply with the provisions of the Code relating to actions to be taken by the City in respect of the Eighth Series E Bonds after the issuance thereof to the extent necessary to effect or maintain the exclusion of interest on the Eighth Series E Bonds from gross income for federal income tax purposes.
+These covenants relate to, inter alia, the use and investment of proceeds of the Eighth Series B Bonds and the rebate to the United States Treasury of specified arbitrage earnings, if required.
+Failure to comply with such representations and covenants could result in the interest on the Eighth Series E Bonds becoming includible in gross income for federal income tax purposes from the date of issuance of the Eighth Series E Bonds.

-We call to your attention the fact that the Tenth Series Bonds are special obligations of the City payable solely from and secured solely by the Gas Works Revenues and amounts in the Sinking Fund, including the Sinking Fund Reserve, established under the 1998 General Ordinance.
-The Tenth Series Bonds are not general obligations of the City and do not pledge the full faith, credit or taxing power of the City or create any debt or charge against the general revenues of the City or create a lien against property of the City other than Gas Works Revenues.
+We call to your attention that the Eighth Series E Bonds are special obligations of the City payable solely from and secured solely by the Gas Works Revenues and amounts in the Sinking Fund, including the Sinking Fund Reserve established under the 1998 General Ordinance.
+The Eighth Series E Bonds are not general obligations of the City and do not pledge the full faith, credit or taxing power of the City or create any debt or charge against the general revenues of the City or create a lien against property of the City other than Gas Works Revenues.